j. berenike herrmann's homepage

 Academic bio I hold a PhD on the topic of metaphor in discourse from VU University Amsterdam (at the prequel of the Amsterdam Metaphor Lab, for which I received the Prize for Humanities from the Göttingen Academy of Sciences and Humanities in 2014.
 From 2017-2021, I worked as postdoc research associate (“Oberassistentin”) at the DHLab at the University of Basel (Switzerland), and before that I was postdoc research associate (“wiss.
 Mitarbeiterin”) at the Seminar für Deutsche Philologie at University of Göttingen (Germany) and the Göttingen Centre for Digital Humanities.
 I obtained my MA (German Language and Literature, Sociology, and Spanish Language and Literature) at the University of Göttingen, studied at Universidad Autónoma de Madrid (DAAD Year Stipend), and I was a trainee at the Max-Planck-Institute for Evolutionary Anthropology Leipzig, Department of Developmental and Comparative Psychology.

-Keywords: Artifical Intelligence, Data Literacy, Digital Literary Studies, Computational Literay Studies, Digital Humanities, Literary Theory, Comparative Corpus Stylistics, Cognitive Stylistics, Cultural Heritage, Literary Valuation, Digital Social Reading, Franz Kafka, Metaphor Studies, Children’s Literature, Sentiment Analysis, Spatial Humanities.
+Keywords: Artifical Intelligence, Data Literacy, Linguistics and Literature, Computational Literay Studies, Digital Humanities, Literary Theory, Comparative Corpus Stylistics, Cognitive Stylistics, Cultural Heritage, Literary Evaluation, Digital Social Reading, Franz Kafka, Metaphor Studies, Children’s Literature, Sentiment Analysis, Spatial Humanities.